robertpiosik/CodeWebChat/README.md

 ⭐️ **How it works?**

 It's really simple!
-Whenever you inititalize a new chat or make an API call, a message in XML format is constructed.
-It constists of the following segments: instructions, edit format, context, instructions and edit format (repeated for better adherence).
+Whenever you inititalize a new chat or make an API call, a message in XML-like format is constructed.
+It constists of the following segments: prompt, edit format instructions and context.
+First two are [repeated for better adherence](https://cookbook.openai.com/examples/gpt4-1_prompting_guide#prompt-organization).

 ```
 Implement a subtract method.